J&J suspends COVID-19 vaccine sales forecast - NewsBreak

 Separately, the company said Tuesday that it was raising the quarterly dividend it pays shareholders by 7 cents to $1.13 per share.
 That will hike the annual payout to $4.52 per share from $4.24.

-Shares of New Brunswick, New Jersey-based Johnson & Johnson, which is a component of the Dow Jones Industrial Average, climbed 3% to $183.03 in late-morning trading.
+Shares of New Brunswick, New Jersey-based Johnson & Johnson, which is a component of the Dow Jones Industrial Average, slipped less than 1% to $176.49 before markets opened Tuesday.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy